jaguardado123/hangman/README.md

 # Hangman Game

-A Hangman Flutter app with unit, widget, and integration tests.
+A Hangman Flutter app with unit and integration tests.